Moussa Dembélé (French footballer): Lyon

 On 31 August 2018, Dembélé signed for Ligue 1 club Olympique Lyonnais on a five-year contract.
 The transfer fee was reported as €22 million (£19.7 million), payable to Celtic over 5 years.
 He made his competitive debut for the club on 15 September in the 2–2 Ligue 1 draw at Caen, playing the full 90 minutes.
 On 26 September, Dembélé scored his first competitive goals for the club when he scored two first-half goals in the 3–0 Ligue 1 away win over Dijon.
 On 3 February 2019, he headed in the equaliser and later won the penalty which Nabil Fekir converted in the 2–1 Ligue 1 home win over Paris Saint-Germain and handed the leaders their first 2018–19 Ligue 1 defeat.

 On 15 August 2020, Dembélé came on as a substitute on the 75th minute, scoring two goals against Manchester City in the 2019–20 UEFA Champions League quarter-finals which Lyon won 3–1 and progressed to the semi-finals.

-Atlético Madrid
+Loan to Atlético Madrid

 On 13 January 2021, Dembélé moved from Lyon to Atlético Madrid, on a 'loan with option to buy' deal until the end of the season.
 According to Marca, the transfer fee for the loan reportedly amounted to €1.5M and Atlético reserved a purchase option for €33.5M, plus a variable additional amount depending on the player fulfilling certain goals.

+Al-Ettifaq

+On 26 July 2023, Dembélé joined Saudi Professional League club Al-Ettifaq on a four-year deal.
+He made his debut and scored his first goal for the club on 14 August in a 2–1 win against Al-Nassr in the league.